The geographic tongue is a condition where your tongue has a map-like appearance.

 They will also make you feel an uncomfortable sensation.

-You will have increased sensitivity to spicy, salty, sweet and acidic foods.
+You will have increased sensitivity to salty, sweet, spicy or acidic foods.

 Hence, you can feel pain, discomfort and a burning sensation whenever you eat anything.

-However, most people with this condition may not have any symptoms.
+However, most people with geographic tongue have no risk factors or symptoms.

 It can be an ongoing condition or it may resolve by itself.